ProDCG/CodeWarsSolutions/README.md

-# CodeWarsSolutions

-These are my solutions in C++ to Code Wars kata problems.
+This repository contains my solutions to different CodeWars problems, in C++.
+I strive for performance and speed while maintaining good structure and style.